Journey to the Seventh Planet: Plot

 In the year 2001, while an international five-man team is on their way to Uranus, an alien presence briefly assumes control of the crew's minds.
-They awaken safely but notice that a long – and unexplained – period of time has passed.
+They awaken safely, but notice that a long — and unexplained — period of time has passed.
 Upon landing, the crew finds a forested land oddly like Earth's, rather than the cold, bleak world they were expecting.
 This forest is surrounded by a mysterious barrier.
 One of the crew pushes his arm through the barrier, only to have it frozen.

 New features and forms begin to appear each time they are imagined by the crew.
 A familiar-looking village appears, complete with attractive women whom the various male crew members have known in the past.
-Soon, they must face a series of strange beasts including a giant bipedal cyclopean rodent and a lobster-like insect.
+Soon, they must face a series of strange beasts, including a giant bipedal cyclopean rodent and a large lobster-like creature.
 The crew realizes that they have been the victims of mind control by a gigantic one-eyed brain living in a cave.
 There, they are confronted by the "Being", whose mysterious brain cuts to the inner thoughts of the explorers and causes their thoughts to appear as seemingly real.
 The brain-Being plans to possess the astronauts' bodies and have them take it with them back to Earth where it will implement a plan for global domination.
 The crew gradually come to realize their peril and start to fight back against the presence, even eliciting aid from the sympathetic women.
 They must then confront the Being in its lair while it assaults each with monsters spawned from their fears.
 After fighting the Being, they return to their rocket ship and leave Uranus.